metsuke/Tuerkas128-Framework-metsuos/README.md

 # Tuerkas128 Framework

-Tuerkas128 Framework is a set of Z80 assembler libraries for developing games for the ZX Spectrum 128k.
+Tuerkas128 Framework is a set of Z80 assembly libraries for developing games for the ZX Spectrum 128k.
 You can use it:
 * for study purposes
 * to make mods of the orginal games
 * to improve and optimize the code